yellowcrayon/yellowcrayon.github.io/index.md

 <img src="/images/NicePhoto2.png" height="250" align="left" style="margin-right: 20px"/>
 <br>

-I am a <b>data scientist</b> with experience in <a href="https://www.linkedin.com/in/jamianne-wilcox/">analytics and machine learning</a>, and I am passionate about using data to power decision making and improve lives.
+I am a <b>data scientist</b> with experience in <a href="https://www.linkedin.com/in/jamianne-wilcox/">machine learning and analytics</a>, and I am passionate about using data to solve complex problems, and to power decision making to create positive global change.

 <!--
 and my goal is to use data to improve lives.